James-Fleming12/EvidentialHDC/docs/cov_shift/inter_cov.md

-**Finding.** A per-scan gate signal exists and is trivial to compute, and it perfectly flags collapsed scans (AUROC 1.000). **Caveat (Diagnostic 8):** the mismatch is a perfect *detector* but NOT a *recoverable lever* — re-anchoring the BN stats that produce it is negative (a symptom of the input collapse, not the cause).
+**Finding.** A per-scan gate signal exists and is trivial to compute, and it perfectly flags collapsed scans (AUROC 1.000). **Caveat (Diagnostic 8):** the mismatch is a perfect *detector* but NOT a *recoverable lever*: re-anchoring the BN stats that produce it is negative (a symptom of the input collapse, not the cause).
 As a gate it can still decide *when to engage an input-level intervention* (e.g., input-IN) or the AL pool, but not to correct the features